UCD-pbio-rclub/Rclub-rethinking_Julin.Maloof/Assignment_Chatper_10/Chapter_10_Assignment.md

 The log link ensures that the outcome is positive.

 ## 10M5
-_What would it impoly to use a logit link for a Poisson GLM?
+_What would it imply to use a logit link for a Poisson GLM?
 Why might you want to_ IT implies that the mean is between 0 and 1.
 This makes sense if it is an impossibilty for the event to occur more than once per unit of measurement.
 So if you are measureing the number of balls per widget and each widget can only hold a single ball and you measure every widget.

 ## 10H1